Kurkhars

 Kurkhars (Курхарс) is the traditional female headdress of the Ingush.
-Its male counterpart is the Bashlyk.
-It was traditionally weekend clothing of the Ingush, worn during the holidays and for "going out".
+Its male counterpart is the bashlyk.
+It was traditionally a weekend clothing of the Ingush, worn during the holidays and for "going out".
 They are usually made of red felt or dense cloth and were originally made out of tanned and dyed bull scrotum.
 They are high caps in the form of a ridge with a forward curve and forked end.

-First mentioned in a 17th-century article list of Russian ambassadors describing their route through the Ingush lands to Georgia, researchers consider Kurkhars, like the Bashlyk, in historical and cultural relationship with the ancient headdress of the Scythians and Phrygians, via the so-called "Phrygian cap", which was also most notably worn by the Persians, Thracians and Dacians.
+First mentioned in a 17th-century article list of Russian ambassadors describing their route through the Ingush lands to Georgia, researchers consider kurkhars, like the bashlyk, to be in a historical and cultural relationship with the ancient headdress of the Scythians and Phrygians, via the so-called Phrygian cap, which was also most notably worn by the Persians, Thracians and Dacians.

 Archaeology

-A large collection of "kurkharses" were collected by archaeologists from a tower-shaped two-story crypt of the late Middle Ages in the village of Päling.
+A large collection of kurkharses were collected by archaeologists from a tower-shaped two-story crypt of the late Middle Ages in the village of Päling.
 The finds amazed scientists not only with their abundance, but also with their rich decoration, which used both local materials and very expensive imported fabrics (silk, semi-silk, satin, velvet, and brocade) of Iranian, Chinese, Egyptian, Syrian, Russian production.
 A kurkhars was made using gold and silver embroidery and using various materials: felt, leather, beads, shells, and silver plaques.
 Techniques were also distinguished by originality and special elegance.

-In 2022, due to natural causes, one of the walls of the crypt of the tower complex Tsori in mountainous Ingushetia collapsed, where, among many valuable finds, archaeologists discovered 11 kurkharses in varying degrees of preservation.
+In 2022, due to natural causes, one of the walls of the crypt of the Tsori tower complex in mountainous Ingushetia collapsed, where, among many valuable finds, archaeologists discovered 11 kurkharses in varying degrees of preservation.